satra/NiPyPe-Paper/nipype_paper.rst

 Current solutions

-There were several attempts to address those issues by creating a pipeline engine.
+There have been several attempts to address those issues by creating a pipeline engine.
 Taverna (Oinn et al. 2006), VisTrails (Callahan et al.
 2006) are general pipelining systems and do not address problems specific to neuroimaging.
 BrainVisa (Cointepas et al. 2001), MIPAV